kim-heesu/kim-heesu/README.md

 <div align="center">
 👋Hi there!👋<br>
-I write code, break stuff, and fix it better.🧑‍💻<br>
+I write code, break stuff, and fix it better🧑‍💻<br>
 Thanks for visiting my GitHub!
-Feel free to explore my projects and see what I'm working on 👀<br>
+Take a look at what I’m working on👀<br>
 **Stick around and see how far I can go. 🚀**
 </div>
 <hr>